How to Grow Bushy Basil to Harvest All Summer Long

 Basil is easy to grow from seed, or you can pick up started seedlings at your local garden center.
 Pick up a few different varieties!
-Some of our favorites are a classic Italian or Genovese Basil, Opal (purple) basil, Lemon basil, and even Cinnamon!
+Some of our favorites are a classic Italian or Genovese Basil (like Prospera Italian Large Leaf and Rutgers Devotion), Opal (purple) basil, Lemon basil, Sweet Thai basil, and even Cinnamon!
 Here is an awesome mixed-variety pack of certified organic basil seeds, or check out these 12 places to buy quality organic, heirloom, or non-GMO seeds from.

 When starting from seed, basil likes the same treatment that most garden veggie seeds do.
 That includes using a light fluffy seedling start mix, maintaining evenly damp soil (especially before sprouting), providing heat to aid in germination, and providing ample light as soon as the sprouts appear.
 Follow the instructions on your seed pack in regards to seed sowing depth.